cosmic-fibre/bee-pi/README.md

 Bee is written in C and C++.
 To build, you will need GCC or Apple CLang compiler.

-CMake is used for configuration management.
-3 standard CMake build types are supported:
- * Debug -- used by project maintainers
- * RelWithDebugInfo -- the most common release configuration, also provides debugging capabilities
- * Release -- use only if the highest performance is required

 The build depends on the following external libraries:

 - libreadline and libreadline-dev